The Great Pacific Garbage Patch: 3 Myths | Oceana

 Myth #3: Ocean cleanups can solve the garbage patch problem.

 Recycling can’t solve this crisis, either.
-Only 9 percent of all plastic waste every produced has been recycled.
-That’s why Oceana’s campaigns encourage companies to offer plastic-free alternatives and persuade governments to pass legislation limiting single-use plastics.
+Only 9% of all plastic waste ever produced has been recycled.
+That’s why Oceana’s campaigns call on companies to offer plastic-free alternatives and persuade governments to pass legislation limiting single-use plastics.
 Proactive solutions – not reactive ones – will be the key to cleaning up our oceans once and for all.
 It’s time we disprove the myths and save our oceans from the plastic pollution crisis, before it’s too late.

 For more information on Oceana’s work to prevent plastic pollution, visit our plastics campaign page.